 Once apps are automatically discovered and rule sets are created, Nerdio Manager applies these rule sets to all existing hosts and all newly created VMs in the host pool.
 The process of applying rule sets does not require a reboot of the VMs and can be done in production.
 Within a few minutes, users will notice apps appear or disappear depending on rule set configuration.

-With these 3 simple steps, admins gain full control over users’ access to specific apps without creating and managing multiple images and host pools.
+With these the simple steps, admins gain full control over users’ access to specific apps without creating and managing multiple images and host pools.

 Application management is a critical component of AVD administration strategy and Nerdio Manager provides a complete suite of tools to install applications via images and scripted actions and to deliver apps to specific users with RemoteApps, MSIX app attach, and Installed Apps management.